-For me it was a bit difficult to learn how to adjust to the education system.
-It is not so much learning the books by heart but more understanding and applying the knowledge you had learnt.
+For me, it was a bit difficult to learn how to adjust to the education system.
+It is not so much learning the books by heart but more understanding and applying the knowledge you have learnt.

 What qualities do you need as a student to be successful in this programme?

 You need to be open and willing to adjust.
 By this I mean, you need to adjust to a new country, new culture, new school and new people.
 As there are a lot of students from all different countries it is very interesting, however, you need to work together and understand each other in order to deliver the required result.